pthom/cpp_terse_const/Readme.md

 # cpp_terse_const
-This a simple attempt to provide answer to two common issues when trying to enforce const-correctness on C++ code :
+This is a simple attempt to provide answer to two common issues when trying to enforce const-correctness on C++ code :
 - initialization of a complex const variable
 - verbosity and readability